flocks1/DS/BERT-Without-AUC-Score/README.md

-# Bert multi-label text classification by PyTorch
+# Bert multi-label text classification by PyTorch (Multi-Label Binary Classification)

 This repo contains a PyTorch implementation of a pretrained BERT model  for multi-label text classification.